buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 ## Thrown Weapons

-Thrown weapons, or ranged weapons, are all weapons with a range, meaning they can be thrown or shoot projectiles.
+Thrown weapons, or ranged weapons, are all weapons with a range, meaning they can be thrown or used to shoot projectiles.
 The main ranged weapons are bows, crossbows, slings, but also daggers, javelins, or spears when they are thrown.

 The damage bonus from Strength automatically applies to slings, daggers, javelins... essentially all weapons that are thrown with strength.
 Bows apply this bonus only if they are composite, crossbows never apply it.